U-Haul lesbian: Origin

 It is considered a staple of lesbian humor.
-Often attributed to comic Lea DeLaria, it is also possibly derived from Canadian lesbian advocate Krista Lush, who once noted of her relationships: "one kiss, and they move in."
+It is often attributed to comic Lea DeLaria, who claimed in her 1997 comedy album, Box Lunch, that she had written it in 1989 — in the album, she gets the audience to yell back the punchline, showing it was already well-known at the time of recording.

-Reference to a "U-Haul" later became a stereotype of sexual identity in the gay community.
+Reference to a U-Haul later became a stereotype of sexual identity in the gay community.
 It is sometimes followed or preceded by a standard joke about gay men:

 Question: What does a gay man bring on a second date?